abe-winter/abe-winter.github.io/_posts/2021-01-27-twittgenstein.md

 These sufferers can be sympathized with, either for having suffered something *else* or for having been deceived, but they can't easily be understood logically.

-([This](https://twitter.com/lilithsaintcrow/status/1347296241848225792) is from the author of a book about a necromancer bounty hunter, but it's a perspective on why someone might pretend to believe something silly and wrong that allows them to reach a desired conclusion.
+(A necromancer bounty-hunter fiction author's [story about her real-life neighbor in middle america](https://twitter.com/lilithsaintcrow/status/1347296241848225792) is a perspective on why someone might pretend to believe something silly and wrong that allows them to reach a desired conclusion.
 'You can't wake up someone pretending to be asleep'.
-Beware of empathy that requires suspension of disbelief, though also beware refusing empathy for people with different biographies than yours).
+Beware of empathy that requires suspension of disbelief, though also beware refusing empathy for people with alien biographies).

 Maybe one function of these playful language communities is to rapidly iterate their shared invented pains.
 Because the complaints are nonsense to outsiders, it's a system for continuously evolving dog whistles --